Skip to content

 go build . # build a standalone binary

-To build all examples at once (binaries go to examples/_build/):
+To build all examples (and tests) at once (binaries go to _build/):

 Programs that open a GetParticipantInfo dialog collect all setup interactively (subject ID, monitor dimensions, fullscreen toggle, and any experiment-specific options).
 Pass -headless on the command line to skip the dialog and use field defaults — useful for scripted runs and automated testing.
 Programs that do not use the dialog still accept -w for windowed mode, -d N to select a monitor, and -s <id> for a subject ID.